 The Registry lets you store metadata about your devices at no additional charge, and metadata in the Registry does not expire as long as you access or update your registry entry at least once every 7 years.

-With AWS IoT you can create a persistent, virtual version, or “shadow,” of each device that includes the device’s latest state so that applications or other devices can read messages and interact with the device.
+With Amazon IoT you can create a persistent, virtual version, or “shadow,” of each device that includes the device’s latest state so that applications or other devices can read messages and interact with the device.
 The Device Shadows persist the last reported state and desired future state of each device even when the device is offline.
 You can retrieve the last reported state of a device or set a desired future state through the API or using the rules engine.

 Device Shadows make it easier to build applications that interact with your devices by providing always available REST APIs.
 In addition, applications can set the desired future state of a device without accounting for the devices current state.
-AWS IoT will compare the difference between the desired and last reported state, and command the device to make up the difference.
+Amazon IoT will compare the difference between the desired and last reported state, and command the device to make up the difference.

 Device Shadows let you store the state of your devices for up to a year for free.
 Device Shadows persist forever if you update them at least once per year, otherwise they expire.

 The Rules Engine makes it possible to build IoT applications that gather, process, analyze and act on data generated by connected devices at global scale without having to manage any infrastructure.
-The Rules Engine evaluates inbound messages published into AWS IoT and transforms and delivers them to another device or a cloud service, based on business rules you define.
+The Rules Engine evaluates inbound messages published into Amazon IoT and transforms and delivers them to another device or a cloud service, based on business rules you define.
 A rule can apply to data from one or many devices, and it can take one or many actions in parallel.

 You can author rules within the management console or write rules using a SQL-like syntax.
 Rules can be authored to behave differently depending upon the content of the message.